 Building links between Europe and the rest of the world

-Over a third of all internationally active insurance groups are headquartered in the EU
+50% all internationally active insurance groups are European

 In addition, to make society more resilient to the challenges it faces, it is very important that countries around the world are free to benefit from both the coverage and the expertise that Europe’s insurers and reinsurers can offer them.
 A considerable amount of work remains to be done to promote and achieve the liberalisation of the insurance sector on a worldwide level.

 This is why Insurance Europe engages with the European Commission and other stakeholders to build understanding of the many benefits that Europe’s (re)insurance industry can offer other countries, as well as of the need to remove discriminatory barriers and protectionist practices that prevent this from happening.